 1. Completely relaxed: extended tours, mainly on gravel roads

 Modern off-road step-through bikes can also be a great option for trekking and longer tours.
 The times when step-through bikes were dismissed as granny bikes are over!
 Riding without a top tube offers lots of advantages.
 These bikes open up new perspectives and make it possible for beginners to have a great eMTB experience.
 From sportier models for light trail duties to options for extended tours with luggage all the way to knobbly-tired city bikes there’s a step-through option for every application.
+We’ve tested 10 of the most exciting models and tell you which one is the best off-road step-through ebike.
+You should also make sure to take a closer look at the new CENTURION Country R2600i.

 2. Flowing off-road: singletrack and trail adventures